According to Ella Mayhew Maxfield (b. 1866), she attended the

 how he felt about his late wife coming back to life.

-Herman says reports of Ella's death are greatly exaggerated.
+Herman says reports of Ella's death were exaggerated.

 According to Herman (who worked as an oiler,

-had abandoned him in 1902, a year before the
+him in 1902, a year before the Iroquois fire,

 obtained a divorce on grounds of desertion.
 He was